Kone-null/twitch-live-alert-bot-py/README.md

 # Twitch Live Alert Bot

 The **Twitch Live Alert Bot** is a Discord webhook bot that periodically checks the live status of specified Twitch channels.
-It sends an alert to a Discord channel when a Twitch channel goes live.
-Additionally, if a previously live channel is detected as offline, it sends an update message to notify users.
+When a channel goes live, the bot sends an alert to Discord.
+Additionally, if a channel that was live goes offline, the bot sends an update message to notify the users.

-This bot is a personal project created to address the limitations of existing free Twitch live alert Discord bots.
+This project was developed as a personal solution to overcome the limitations of free Twitch live alert Discord bots.

 Developed using Python 3.12.